bhk/irk/incremental.md

    - Constructive Verifying traces: Equality testing with "memoization".

-   - Deep constructive traces: This strategy applies equality testing to leaf nodes, not immediate dependencies, sacrificing the liveness property of minimality we describe above, in order to perform speculative computation of some cells (in parallel, presumably).
+   - Deep constructive traces: This strategy applies equality testing to input nodes, not immediate dependencies, sacrificing the liveness property of minimality we describe above, in order to perform speculative computation of some cells (in parallel, presumably).